-In a previous post, I have documented seasonally persistent air pollution in Europe during the first month of 2018.
+In a previous post, I documented seasonally persistent air pollution in Europe during the first month of 2018.
 A notable feature is that persistent air pollution has been evident mainly in Eastern Europe countries in winter.

-Looking back to European air pollution patterns over past three months, the pan- or near-pan-Europe air pollution patterns were also evident from time to time, though not persistent.
+Looking back to European air pollution patterns over the past three months, the pan- or near-pan-Europe air pollution patterns were also evident from time to time, though not persistent.
 For example, the pan-European air pollution pattern was visible from January 9 to January 15, 2018.

 Related Posts: